 Here’s a pro tip: save plenty of room in your belly for the new Melt Bar and Grilled.

-The Cleveland area-based sandwich restaurant opened its first Dayton area restaurant at the Mall of Fairfield Commons on Monday, June 12.
+The Cleveland area-based sandwich restaurant opened its first Dayton area restaurant at the Mall of Fairfield Commons in the summer of 2017.

 It will bust your gut.